ppy/osu-wiki/wiki/Help_Centre/Bot_Account/en.md

 # Bot Account criteria

-Some users have been creating IRC bots with various functionalities that they run on their own accounts.
-We offer the possibility to create an account specifically for the bot.
+Some users have been creating "chat bots" with various functionalities offered to the community via multiplayer lobbies or PM converstions.
+This is generally permitted as long as it is in good taste.

+If you are looking to start a similar service, please begin by running it on your own osu! account.
+As it grows, there may be an opportunity to request an account specifically for the bot to live on.

 **Do not create the bot account before checking with us first.
 This will be considered multi-accounting and be punished.**